danchimento/codevember/README.md

-# What?
+# What it is

 Codevember is about getting better at software development and the best way to get better is to practice.

 # Follow the rules bruh

-1. Use one of the project options listed below or come up with your own. **If you make up a new one you have to add it to the list. **
+1. Use one of the project options listed below or come up with your own. **If you make up a new one you have to add it to the list.**

 2. Every build must be finished within a day.
 Run out of time?
 Too bad.
 Move on and try again tomorrow.
 Failure _is_ an option.